grumpyf0x48/jbang-catalog/README.md

 ### JUnit 4 template

-A JBang template to generate a basic JUnit 4 test for a JBang script.
+A template to generate a basic JUnit 4 test for a JBang script.

 To generate a JUnit 4 test class named `ScriptTest4` for a JBang script named `Script.java`: